Create Kubernetes Site

 Step 2: Verify that the K8s pod for the Site was created.

-column indicates that the Site pod was created.
+Verify that the pod with the vp-manager-0 under the NAME column indicates that the Site pod was created.

 This example displays the sample output of the command with minikube for a single-node Site: